A Measurement of Proton, Deuteron, Triton and Alpha Particle Emission after Nuclear Muon Capture on Al, Si and Ti with the AlCap Experiment: Data Analysis

 \subsubsection{Unfolding}

 An unfolding procedure corrects for the energy lost by charged particles as they leave the target.
 The amount of energy a particle loses for a given path length is strongly dependent on its energy and its species.
-Figure~\ref{fig:analysis:unfold:tm} shows energy loss vs. true energy for particles simulated in the Monte Carlo simulation.
-The iterative unfolding method, as described by D'Agostini~\cite{DAgostini:1994fjx} and implemented in RooUnfold~\cite{Adye:2011gm} is used to unfold the raw spectra.
+Figure~\ref{fig:analysis:unfold:tm} shows the simulated energy loss ($E^{MC}_{i} - E^{MC}_{m}$, where $E^{MC}_i$ is the simulated initial energy and $E^{MC}_{m}$ is the simulated measured energy) vs. simulated initial energy for particles simulated in the Monte Carlo simulation.
+The iterative unfolding method, as described by D'Agostini~\cite{DAgostini:1994fjx} and implemented in RooUnfold~\cite{Adye:2011gm} is used to unfold the measured spectra.

 Unfolding requires a response matrix that maps the measured energy to the initial energy of the particle.
 This was produced using the Monte Carlo simulation for heavy charged particles generated uniformly in the energy range \SIrange[]{0}{25}{MeV}.
 The response matrix also encoded the geometric acceptance of the detectors.